yuanboli233/interdyck_graph_reduce/README.md

 # Graph Simplification for Interleaved Dyck-Reachability
-This repostory contains an implementation of the paper
+This repository contains an implementation of the paper
 - Yuanbo Li, Qirun Zhang, Thomas Reps.
 Fast Graph Simplification for Interleaved Dyck-Reachability.
 In *PLDI 2020*.
 ## Interleaved Dyck language
 The implementation currently supports the interleaved Dyck language of two Dyck languages representing brackets and parentheses, respectively.